How to set unique goals for your one-of-a-kind business

 Customise your internet goals

+?Everyone? says you need to increase website traffic, social media engagement, search engine results?but there are some problems with following this type of generic advice.
+Where are your ideal customers going for their information?
+And what, exactly, does the word ?increase? mean?
 Does welcoming ten more website visitors per month equate to reaching your goal?
 How will you know if that will get the results you need?
 Instead, think about your desired outcome and envision the number (and type) of people you?ll need in each channel, depending on what they use the channel for, what they do when they?re there, and more.

 Remember your personal aspirations, too